buildwithaura/aura-legacy/app/manual/Models.md

       end
     end

+## Sequel models

+All models are Sequel models.
+It uses the sequel plugin system.

-All models will automatically include the AuraModel} plugin.
+All models will automatically include the {Sequel::Plugins::AuraModel} plugin.

 ## Reference